ObolNetwork/obol-docs/docs/gov/governance/contributions.md

 ## How can I track my OBOL incentives?

 If you’re running your own DV, your incentives will be displayed on the [DV Launchpad](https://launchpad.obol.org).
-If you’re staking through a partner product, they should display your incentives and distribute them to you.
+If you’re staking through a partner product, they should display your share of programmatic incentives and distribute them to you through their interface directly.

 ## What benefits do I get from the OBOL Token?